 ARTICLE II: GENERAL ASSEMBLY

-Section 1: The GA shall be composed of senators, who are in good standing as defined by Article I Section 3, from graduate degree-granting departments and programs.
-Departments and Programs are hereafter referred to as DPs.
+Section 1: The GA shall be composed of senators, who are in good standing as defined by Article I Section 3, from graduate degree programs, hereafter referred to as GDPs.

 Section 2: GSS expects that the election/appointment of GA senators shall be completed by the end of the first week of classes in the fall semester.

 Section 3: The GA shall meet no less than on a monthly basis, unless holidays or other extraordinary circumstances prohibit this.
-The exact schedule for the GA will be determined each semester by the GSS President and Vice-President.
+The exact schedule for the GA will be determined each year by the GSS President and Vice-President.

 Section 4: The meetings of the GA shall be open to the public.